Windy Goonatillake

-Windy Goonatillake is a Sri Lankan singer.
-Her father Rookantha Goonatillake and mother Chandralekha Perera are both prominent musicians in Sri Lanka.
+Windy Gunatillake is a Sri Lankan singer.
+Her father Rookantha Gunatillake and mother Chandralekha Perera are both prominent Sri Lankan musicians.

 Personal life

-Windy Goonatillake (Sinhala: වින්ඩි ගුණතිලක) was born on December 26 in New York, USA.
+Windy Goonatillake (Sinhala: වින්ඩි ගුණතිලක) was born on December 26, in New York, USA.

 Windy married musician Sanuka Wickramasinghe on 26 December 2022.

 Career

 Windy made her professional debut with the single, Rau Nagee Ahase in April 2020, written and composed by her father Rookantha Goonatillake, and produced by Sanuka.

 She sings the Sri Lankan Tamil-language song Ayyo Saami (also spelt as Aiyo Saami) and the song was unveiled in YouTube in 2022 which went onto become a sleeper hit by garnering a huge widespread attention among Gen Z and then quickly became popular among general public in Sri Lanka.
 The song also grasped the attention from the majority Sinhalese speaking population in Sri Lanka and the song was also dubbed as an international anthem for women who have been cheated by their boyfriends and husbands.
 The song, which was composed by Sanuka Wickramasinghe and had lyrics penned by songwriter Pottuvil Asmin, became a viral sensation, garnering over 22 million views on YouTube and also having over 1 million playcounts on Spotify.